Marketing | How to Write Emails That Get Opened?

 Let’s do some brainstorming here:

-Who am I?
+• Who am I?

-I am a Copy Writer for Concurate.
+I’m a copywriter for Concurate.

-Who are our ideal Clients?
+• Who are our ideal clients?

-What do we do at Concurate?
+• What do we do at Concurate?

 We partner with the founders/CEOs of such companies to help them grow beyond the point where they find themselves stagnant.

-What’s their biggest challenge?
+• What’s their biggest challenge?

-I know, that founders/CEOs do not have time to read about just anything under the sun.
-However, one thing is for sure.
-They will definitely take out any amount of time to read how can they generate 2x or 3x revenue.
-JUST like a mom whose child has speech difficulty would read any length of advice to help her child improve.
+I know that founders/CEOs don’t have time to read about just anything.
+However, one thing is for sure: They will definitely take out time to read how they can generate 2x or 3x revenue.

-Hence, I need to know what exactly are the challenges that my subscribers are facing!
-However, the most common problems faced at such a stage are:
+The most common problems faced at such a stage are:

-4. 100s of leads, but only fractional conversions.
+• Hundreds of leads, but only fractional conversions.

 Pro tip: If you need 30 standout SaaS growth hacks to attain double the growth for your SaaS business, fill out the form below!

-/* My first goal is to make the receiver open my email! */
+My first goal is to make the receiver open my email!

-I still so clearly remember reading Joanna Wiebe for the first time.
-“Is $5000 a lot to charge for a sales page?”The main idea of the post was paying $5000 for a sales page is not too much if the ROI that it’s going to bring is multifold.
-And the article was written after interviewing 14 marketers.
-Hence it brought valuable insights direct from the industry.
+I still clearly remember reading her piece titled, “Is $5000 a lot to charge for a sales page?”
+The main idea was that paying $5000 for a sales page is not too much if the ROI is multifold.
+The article was written after interviewing 14 marketers, which brought valuable insights directly from the industry.

-1. My or my company’s name.
+• My or my company’s name.

-2. Subject of the email.
+• Subject of the email.

-3. Some initial text of my email.
+• Some initial text of my email.

 #AQuickTip: Subject line has to be really powerful to grab the subscriber’s attention.

-Short, Personalized, To-the-Point, Value = Tips to handle pricing questions.
+• Value: Tips to handle pricing questions.

-2. Subject: How to answer “How much is it?” question asked by your clients?
+Subject: How to answer “How much is it?” question asked by your clients?

-How does this look like to you?
 Would you have opened and read it, if you had received it?

-#OurWisdom: It’s worthy to curate personalised content for just a few than writing generalised content for masses.
+It’s worthy to curate personalized content for just a few rather than writing generalized content for the masses.
+Once your subscriber base increases, segmenting them and curating content accordingly will be of great help.

 BTW, Do you hear podcasts while gymming or walking?
 May be you would like to hear these podcasts too 🙂